 It’s one of the most convenient as it just requires you to turn the knob.
 You can light and preheat with minimal effort.
 To start, you first need to connect the propane tank to the grill, ensuring that the tank valve is open.

-Also, ensure that the grill lid is open before you light.
-You can then turn the gas burner to high and then ignite.
+Also, ensure that the grill lid is open before you light it.
+You can then turn the gas burner to high and then ignite it.
 Depending on the number of burners you have lit, try to make the necessary heat adjustments based on the type of meat you are grilling.

 For maximum grilling efficiency, you need to consider other useful actions.
 Such include knowing how to clean the grill, creating grilling zones, and even how to select the best meat.